30 Inch Waist In Centimeters

 Waist-to-Hip Ratio

 Beyond the absolute waist measurement, the waist-to-hip ratio is also an important health indicator.
-This ratio is calculated by dividing your waist circumference by your hip circumference.
+So this ratio is calculated by dividing your waist circumference by your hip circumference.
 A high waist-to-hip ratio signifies a greater risk of health problems.
 While 76.2 cm (30 inches) provides a waist measurement, it’s essential to consider your hip circumference for a comprehensive assessment.

 Waist Size and Body Shape